 State-designated Flexible Spending Account (FSA) and Health Reimbursement Account (HRA) plans;

-Membership dues in professional/job-related organizations, when thirty percent (30%) of eligible members request deductions.

-Deductions for membership dues of an employee organization, association, or union shall only be made upon the express written consent of the employee.
-This consent may be revoked by the employee at any time by written notice to the employer.
 03.1211/03.2211

 Cafeteria Plan

 Russellville Independent Schools offer employees a cafeteria plan of benefits.
 Contact the Central Office for assistance or information.

 Expense Reimbursement

 Provided the Superintendent/designee has given prior approval to incur necessary and appropriate expenses school personnel are reimbursed for travel that is required as part of their duties or for school-related activities approved by the Superintendent/designee.
 Allowable expenses include mileage for use of personal vehicles, gasoline used for Board vehicles, tolls and parking fees, car rental, fares charged for travel on common carriers (plane, bus, etc.), food (as authorized by policy and/or procedure), and lodging.
 Itemized receipts for all expenditures must accompany requests for reimbursement.